Female military member student, sitting on the floor in front of her couch with a laptop, studying for her MSW degree.

 How It Works:

-Once accepted and enrolled in the MSW program, the MSW Practicum Director will reach out to discuss opportunities, including the possibility of completing practicum at your current place of employment under certain conditions.
+Once accepted and enrolled in the Master of Social Work program, the MSW Practicum Director will reach out to discuss opportunities, including the possibility of completing practicum at your current place of employment under certain conditions.
 The initial point of contact from the MSW Practicum Director may vary depending on whether you are a part-time or traditional student.
 Graduate Practicum is a year-long course during your generalist and specialization years in the MSW program.
-Traditional students will have two practicum experiences while advanced standing will have one.
+Traditional students will have two practicum experiences while advanced standing students will have one.
 Students will receive more details once accepted into the program.

-Advanced Standing applicant: A bachelor’s degree in social work from a CSWE-accredited program and a 3.0 overall GPA
+A bachelor’s degree in social work from a CSWE-accredited program and a 3.0 overall GPA (lower GPAs may be considered for conditional admission)

 • Official transcripts